TRNisbet/laughing-octo-pancake/README.md

     - Put it all together - The team will finalize the model, database and dashboard, and present the final project to the cohort.

 ### Topic
 The team considered a number of different topics, from recipe selection based on likes/dislikes and available ingredients, lottery number predictions, and healthcare data analysis.
 Various data sets were reviewed as part of the consideration process.
 The team settled on the topic of healthcare screening predictions as their topic.
 Based on available datasets, they selected diabetes prediction based on various factors.
+With a team  member being part of the  Healthcare Industry and other team members having interest in the area, the team felt that there could be beneficial impact to investigating Machine Learning related to health status and other factors.

 ### Reasoning
 The team reviewed three different datasets before selecting the source dataset for their project.
 As part of the consideration for each data set, the team was looking for questions in the data that most non medical people would be able to answer about their own health, as well as a considerable number of records that would allow them to build a model that would have high accuracy for prediction.